-Yes, the Department must have verification from all states you have ever held a license (active or inactive).
-This is to ensure that your current license is in good standing and you have not had any disciplinary actions or suspensions.
+Yes, we need verification from all states you have ever held a license (active or inactive).
+This is to ensure you have not had any disciplinary actions or suspensions and to ensure that your current license is in good standing.